ImagineSocialGit/engage-core/docs/module-boundaries.md

 Do not put module-enabled conditionals inside normal shared migrations.

+During pre-rollout branch work, replace current branch migrations when a table shape changes instead of adding modify-table migrations.
+Once a migration has shipped to a real environment that must be preserved, use normal append-only migrations.

 The database can contain reusable capability tables even when a module is not visible to the current client.

 ## Module Enabled vs Provider Loaded